May in global missions history: It happened today!

 the king himself was baptized.

-- May 27, 2003 -- On the front page of today's New York Times is an article
+- May 27, 2003 -- On the front page of this day's New York Times was an article

 titled "Seeing Islam as `Evil' Faith, Evangelicals Seek Converts."
 The article's author noted: